OPelham/food-order-api/README.md

 ### Pre-commit checks

-- lint-staged to run "eslint --fix" on staged files
+- uses lint-staged to run "eslint --fix" on staged files
-- This is triggered automatically when committing
 - See .husky/pre-commit

 ### Pre-push checks

 - Runs "npm run test" prior to push
-- This is triggered automatically when pushing
 - See .husky/pre-commit

 To skip verification use the "--no-verify" flag